ozbek/TtsEngineExample/README.md

 TtsEngineExample
 ================

-This is an example TTS Engine that breaks Settings app in Android 4.4.2 (aka KitKat)
+This is an example TTS Engine that breaks Settings app on devices with Android version <= 4.4.3 (aka KitKat).

 The original source is copied from {ANDROID-SDK}/samples/android-19/legacy/TtsEngine